 When will I have a hold put on my account for non-payment?

 For fall and spring semesters, students that are not current after the third payment deadline will receive an account hold which will prevent them from registering for future semesters and accessing transcripts.
 Holds are put on again after the fourth and final payment deadline on all accounts that are not paid in full by the deadline.

 What can I do if my financial aid is not available by the due date?

-For all other deadlines, students MUST have disbursed aid showing on View Account and Make Payments on Buff Advisor.
-If a student's aid will not be disbursed by the deadline, they may apply for a short term emergency tuition and fee loan on Buff Advisor, using the emergency loan link.
+If a student's aid will not be disbursed by the deadline due to delay such as verification or error in filing tax return or filling out their FAFSA, they may apply for a short term emergency tuition and fee loan on Buff Advisor, using the emergency loan link.
 To be eligible, student must not have any account holds, they must not owe for any previous loans, and they must have a social security number on file in the Registrar's Office.

 Can anyone pay on my account?